 The investment objective of the DSP India Bond Fund is to provide long term total return by investing primarily in a portfolio of Indian bonds and other similar fixed income securities.
-As at 30 June 2021, the Sub-Fund has not yet commenced operations.
+As at 30 June 2022, the Sub-Fund has not yet commenced operations.

 The ICAV has appointed KBA Consulting Management Limited (the "Manager") as Manager of the ICAV pursuant to the Management agreement.
 DSP Investment Managers Pvt Ltd (the "Investment Manager") was appointed as the Investment Manager of the ICAV providing discretionary investment management and advisory services in relation to the ICAV.
-The DSP Group is the promoter of the ICAV.